mets/METS-primer/authoring/Linking between metadata and files.md

         [...]
     ```

 - Finally, the structural map combines files and all the metadata together.
-Attribute `MDID` in the root division elemet `<mets:div>` refers to three different metadata.
+Attribute `MDID` in the root division elemet `<mets:div>` refers to three different metadata: descriptive metadata, rights metadata, and technical metadata describing a Handle indentifier for the whole content (intellectual entity).
 In the root division it shows that these metadata blocks concern the whole content.
 File pointer element `<mets:fptr>` has an attribute `FILEID` referring to the file section.
 The file specific metadata blocks are referred in the file section.

     ```xml
         <mets:structMap>